sixgill/ffmpeg-static/README.md

 # ffmpeg-static

+# Temporary fork to mitigate app store rejection for Secure Transport private api used in ffmpeg

 **[ffmpeg](https://ffmpeg.org) static binaries for Mac OSX and Linux and Windows.**

 Supports macOS (64-bit), Linux (32 and 64-bit, armhf, arm64) and Windows (32 and 64-bit).
 [The ffmpeg version currently used is `4.2.2`.](https://github.com/eugeneware/ffmpeg-static/releases/tag/b4.2.2)